 Where to stay for a glacier hiking tour in Skaftafell?

-Of course anything in the Skaftafell area is fine, but I’d recommend these options:
+Anything in the Skaftafell area is fine, but I’d recommend these options:

 - Fosshotel Glacier Lagoon